bL34cHig0/bL34cHig0/README.md

 <h1>Hi, I'm Habeeb!</h1>

 I'm an IT graduate aspiring to be a Cybersecurity professional.
 My goal is to contribute to the protection of sensitive information and critical infrastructures against cyber threats.
-I am particularly interested in roles such as Security Analyst, Security Administrator, System Administrator, and Jr. Penetration
+I am particularly interested in roles such as Security Analyst, IT Support Specialist, System Administrator, and Jr. Penetration
 Tester.

 While these roles are of particular interest to me, I am also open to other entry-level cybersecurity roles that would allow me to gain practical experience